ObsidianWitch/eduinfoy080a2/report/notes.md

 ([source](http://allthingscs.blogspot.be/2011/03/mvc-vs-3-tier-pattern.html))
 -> is this application really a 3-tiered system?

-* The UI layer would gain in clarity by using a template engine (e.g. something similar to twig for php, mustache.java, apache velocity) <!-- TODO references -->
+* The UI layer would gain in clarity by using an *XMLBuilder* which could help creating the XML pages by chaining methods.
+The code would be more readable than the hard-coded *Strings* that are currently used, and it would be easier to reuse part of pages.

 * data coupled with the database layer -> **data should be decoupled from where it will be stored**